-Primary Science Quality Mark is not like other quality marks, instead it is a CPD programme that helps schools to achieve a quality mark, whether science within the school has been a low profile for a while or your school want to improve the provision further.
-The programme provides a framework that enables science subject leaders to develop and strengthen their leadership practice, whilst increasing the profile and quality of science within their school.
-The process supports subject leaders to plan for improvement in science teaching and learning across the school and evaluate the impact of action taken.
+Primary Science Quality Mark is not like other quality marks: it is a year-long CPD programme that helps schools to achieve a quality mark, whether science within the school has been a low profile for a while or the school wants to improve the provision further.
+It focuses on developing effective, confident science leadership for whole school impact on science teaching and learning.

-What are the Quality Marks?
+What are the Primary Science Quality Marks?

 There are three different Primary Science Quality Marks to ensure that all schools can achieve the accreditation.
 Primary Science Quality Marks are intended to be school appropriate, and provide a framework for improvement and development in leadership and provision, whatever the starting point.

 The PSQM self-evaluation and development framework consists of 4 aims (5 for PSQM Outreach), identifying goals for:

 - science teaching

 To achieve a Primary Science Quality Mark, schools submit evidence of the impact of a range of activities required to meet one of three sets of PSQM criteria that define the aims: